Skip to content

 Set<String> uniqueArtists = new HashSet<>(festivalLineup);

-// Map is NOT a Collection — note it doesn't extend Collection at all.
+// Map is an outlier — it doesn't extend the Collection interface.

 Map<String, String> wristbandAccess = new HashMap<>();